 A community leader in Los Angeles cultural and civic circles, Wood kept busy specializing in public relations for non-profit organizations such as the Los Angeles Philharmonic Affiliates, Assistance League of Southern California and California Women In Chambers of Commerce.
 Following the death of her husband, she opened a Literary Talent Agency in Beverly Hills and, as a member of The Academy of Television Arts & Sciences, she served on nine Blue Ribbon Emmy Awards Panels.

 Upon retiring to Florida as a film industry consultant, she was active in bringing judges and celebrity guests to four of the internationally recognized Florida Film Festivals.
-Currently a member of the National Museum of Women In the Arts, Florida Women Artists Association, World Affairs Council of Central Florida working with the U.S. State Department, and the Annie Russell Theatre Guild of Rollins Liberal Arts College, Wood served a four-year appointed term on the Governor’s Advisory Council for the Florida Film and Entertainment Industry.
-However, her interest in the film world has become peripheral and her focus has shifted.
+As a member of the National Museum of Women In the Arts, Florida Women Artists Association, World Affairs Council of Central Florida working with the U.S. State Department, and the Annie Russell Theatre Guild of Rollins Liberal Arts College, Wood served a four-year appointed term on the Governor’s Advisory Council for the Florida Film and Entertainment Industry.

-has returned to her roots, incorporating a body of work from her lifetime, grateful that she kept much of her earlier efforts.
+returned to her roots, incorporating a body of work from her lifetime, grateful that she kept much of her earlier efforts.
 She has come full circle.
 A new scenario as an artist is an exciting reality and she believes that perhaps her unusual background has been bringing her to this point.
 The Hollywood influence is manifested in the aura of drama that is an inescapable element of her imagery, more aggressive in her creations as a young woman but still visible as she reveals the sensibilities that age and experience have matured, allowing her natural wit to surface.
-Now, she is developing and perfecting her unique style which has been described as an exceptional blend of graphic design and fine art technique.
+As, she developed and perfected her unique style, which has been described as an exceptional blend of graphic design and fine art technique.

 Click to view Expanded CV